RediSearch/RediSearch/README.md

 * Document Deletion (Update can be done by deletion and then re-insertion).
 * Sortable properties (i.e. sorting users by age or name).

+## Cluster Support

+RediSearch has a distributed cluster version that can scale to billions of documents and hundreds of servers.
+However, at the moment it is only available as part of Redis Labs Enterprise.
+See the [Redis Labs Website](https://redislabs.com/modules/redisearch/) for more info and contact information.

 ### Not *yet* supported:

 * Spelling correction